Emergency financial help when waiting on disability payments.

 Even after the Social Security Administration (SSA) reviews the application, about 35% of them are rejected.
 Or the application may be returned to the submitter with a request for more information.
 This will of course further slow down the process, which can add to the hardship that the family is facing.

 The financial assistance available for those waiting on the review by the government is really made up of the same programs that any low income family can apply to.
 This means that a person with a handicap or disability will need to reach out to local charities, churches, or social service offices.
 There are no special benefits provided to them.
+But there are also work from home jobs and other resources that may help the applicant while they wait on their disability.

 This process in seeking support is the same as any other struggling households.
 In other words, there are no specific emergency financial assistance programs that were only created for people that are waiting on their disability payments to commence.